-During the Medical Exam
+During the Medical Examination

 The medical exam will include a medical history review; physical and mental health examination; chest X-ray, gonorrhea test, and blood tests (for applicants 15 years of age or older); and administration of any necessary vaccinations.
 The United States also requires tuberculosis (TB) testing for all applicants two years of age and older.
 Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
 More information on general medical requirements for U.S. immigrants is available the Centers for Disease Control and Prevention's website.
 The medical examination should be completed one week prior to the interview.
+If you have not completed your medical examination prior to your visa interview, your interview will be rescheduled.

 U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
 Current immigrant visa vaccination requirements are available via CDC.GOV.

-After the Medical Exam
+After the Medical Examination